“Elizabeth, I hope I am not intruding...” Lady Anne entered her daughter-in-law's study.

 Darcy sent an express to his mother confirming the good news, but did not disclose the possible involvement of Lord Matlock to the demise of his father.
 The three Darcys stayed in Scotland for a few more days, explaining and thanking Lady Morrison's household for taking such good care of Georgiana.

-The day Miss Georgiana Darcy returned to the bosom of Lady Anne was an emotion and elating event.
+The day Miss Georgiana Darcy returned to the bosom of Lady Anne was an emotional and happy event.
 Mother and daughter could not believe the likeness.
 They looked like two sisters, one more mature and one very young.
-Miss Darcy never regained her memory of her first years as a Darcy but she rebuilt a loving relationship with her mother, brother and new sister-in-law.
+Miss Darcy never regained her memory of her first years as a Darcy, but she rebuilt a loving relationship with her mother, brother, and new sister-in-law.

 While Darcy never managed to find evidence of Lord Matlock's murdering his father, he had severed his association with his uncle and cousins gradually.
 Lady Anne at first was baffled by her son's action.
 But after seeing Georgiana's fear in the presence of Lord Matlock a few times, she put two and two together and worked out the reason.

-Lady Anne did not have the courage to confront her brother.
-However she was brave enough to stand firm with her son in distancing themselves from Lord Matlock.
+Lady Anne did not dare to confront her brother.
+However, she was brave enough to stand firm with her son in distancing themselves from Lord Matlock.
 When Lord Matlock's heir came to ask for Georgiana's hand in marriage a year later after her recovery, Darcy refused decidedly on the excuse of wanting Georgiana to find a love match.
 Viscount Harry then insisted on having a chance to court Georgiana.
 Darcy turned him away, saying that she was still too young and had not recovered from the ordeal of her disappearance.

 Darcy explained to Lady Anne that the Matlocks were deep in debt.
-He would never force Georgiana to marry against her wishes, especially as a bail out for the Matlocks's mounting gambling debt.
+He would never force Georgiana to marry against her wishes, especially as a bailout for the Matlock's mounting gambling debt.
 A month afterwards, Viscount Harry became impatient with waiting for Darcy to change his mind and he engineered a compromise of Anne de Bourgh.
 The two cousins married immediately, despite the displeasure expressed by Lady Catherine.
 It took less than three years for the Matlocks to waste away the de Bourgh fortune and the earning from Rosings.
-Lady Anne was sad to see her sister and niece died so soon and in such poor circumstances.
-Viscount Harry continued to seek out unsuspecting heiress or daughters of rich tradesmen.
-Rumours in London was that the uptight Darcys looked down on the loose moral of the Matlocks.
+Lady Anne was sad to see her sister and niece died so soon and in such reduced circumstances.
+Viscount Harry continued to seek out unsuspecting heiress or daughters of wealthy tradesmen.
+Rumours in London was that the uptight Darcys looked down on the loose morality of the Matlocks.
 The relationship cooled from polite acknowledgement to animosity in the years later.